ovh/docs/pages/cloud/nutanix/02-ovh-gateway-doc/guide.de-de.md

 ##### **Check the failover IP address**

 Log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.de/&ovhSubsidiary=de) and open the management section of your [vRack](https://www.ovh.de/loesungen/vrack/){.external}.
-Verify the failover IP address used by the Nutanix Cluster.
+Verify the failover IP address used by the Nutanix cluster.

 ![ip failover](images/check_subnet0.png){.thumbnail}